graphql/graphql-spec/spec/Section 3 -- Type System.md

 FieldDefinition : Description?
 Name ArgumentsDefinition? : Type Directives[Const]?

 GraphQL operations are hierarchical and composed, describing a tree of information.
 While Scalar types describe the leaf values of these hierarchical operations, Objects describe the intermediate levels.

 GraphQL Objects represent a list of named fields, each of which yield a value of a specific type.
-Object values should be serialized as ordered maps, where the requested field names (or aliases) are the keys and the result of evaluating the field is the value, ordered by the order in which they appear in the operation.
+Object values should be serialized as ordered maps, where the selected field names (or aliases) are the keys and the result of evaluating the field is the value, ordered by the order in which they appear in the selection set.

 All fields defined within an Object type must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's